HaimZik/SpaceshipHunt/README.md

 # spaceshipHunt
-This my indie game.
+This is my indie game.
-The goal of the game is to hunt the opponent spaceship before the time will went out, while avoiding  obstacles and other spacecrafts.
+The goal of the game is to hunt the opponent spaceship while flying thorough obstacles and enemy spacecrafts, all that need to be done before the time will run out.
 Movment:
-pc-WASD or controller left joystick. mobile-virtual joystick attack-Enter key or pressing the screen.
+pc-WASD or controller left joystick. mobile-virtual joystick
+Attack:
+pc-Enter key or right trigger with joystick. mobile-fire button GUI.